oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Old EPSS Timestamp
 <old-epss-timestamp>
-For each vulnerability, it MUST be tested that the youngest EPSS `timestamp` is not more than 15 days older than to the `date` of the newest item of the `revision_history` if the document status is `final` or `interim`.
-As the timestamps might use different timezones, the sorting MUST take timezones into account.
+For each vulnerability, it SHALL be tested that the youngest EPSS `timestamp` is not more than 15 days older than to the `date` of the newest item of the `revision_history` if the document status is `final` or `interim`.
+As the timestamps might use different timezones, the sorting SHALL take timezones into account.

 The relevant path for this test is: